dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 The CEO needs to increase company margins.
 He turns to the engineering leadership team to help.

 Engineering leadership puts together a sound plan.
 First the objective to "Increase Company Margins" is decomposed into a collection of eng-level goals like "Reduce Tier 2 Support Hours".
-Each of these eng-level goals decompose into org-level goals like "Reduce Customer Onboarding Tier 2 Support Escalations", which decompose into team-level goals like "Reduce Customer Onboarding Exceptions".
+Each of these eng-level goals decompose into division-level goals like "Reduce Customer Onboarding Tier 2 Support Escalations", which decompose into team-level goals like "Reduce Customer Onboarding Exceptions".

 ![Company margins project breakdown](/img/company-margins-project-breakdown.png)